-Library staff now have several options for accessing free online courses -- Webjunction Texas and our TSLAC Online Training site.
+Library staff have several options for accessing free online courses -- Skillsoft courses and instructional videos, links to WebJunction training resources, and our State Library Online Training site.
 Visit our Online Courses home page to learn more.

 Join your colleagues for online presentations and conversations in upcoming live events.
 All you need to participate is a computer, an internet connection and the ability to hear sound through your computer or a telephone.

 Many of our archived Webinars now offer two viewing options: one with continuing education credit and one without.